sagrub/climate-memory/README.md

 ## Features
 The website layout reflects the user stories as well as the components which are common practice in web design.
 In addition, the interactive elements were designed to provide the user with a feedback on the conductive activities.

+### Common Features
+- **Header**
+    - The Header is located at the top of the website.
+    - The Header displays two icons:
+        - The logo of the game navigates the user to homepage (US6).
+        - The GitHub icon navigates the user the the GitHub profile of the developer (US5, US6).

+- **Footer**